NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/03-prompt-engineering/index.md

 [Include your current form code]

-I need to add validation that:
-- Requires email format for email field
-- Ensures password is at least 8 characters
-- Shows errors inline below each field
-- Prevents submission if validation fails

-How should I modify this component?
+I need to add validation that requires email format for the email field, ensures the password is at least 8 characters long, shows errors inline below each field, and prevents form submission if validation fails.
+How should I modify this component to implement these validation requirements while maintaining the existing functionality?
 ```

 ### 2. Specify Your Tech Stack